-The Monk Who Sold His Ferrari by Robin Sharma is a very philosophical book with its protagonist, Julian Mantle doling out loads of advice, tricks and tips of living life to the fullest, to his ex-colleague and friend John.
+The Monk Who Sold His Ferrari by Robin Sharma is a very philosophical book.
+Its protagonist, Julian Mantle, doles out loads of advice, tricks and tips of living life to the fullest, to his ex-colleague and friend, John.

 The author intends to help the reader help himself reach his goals and live a happy and healthy life.